About

 Founding

 In 1985, the kitchen opened at the SAMM Shelter on West Commerce Street.
-In 2010, the kitchen was renamed and moved to the Courtyard at the Haven for Hope campus.
+In 2010, the kitchen was renamed and moved to the South Campus low-barrier shelter (formerly the Courtyard) at Haven for Hope.

-Today Faith Kitchen provides three hot, nutritional meals each day, 365 days a year in the Courtyard at Haven for Hope, serving an average of 1,100 to 1,400 meals per day.
+Today Faith Kitchen provides three hot, nutritional meals each day, 365 days a year serving an average of 1,000 to 1,400 meals per day.

 FAITH KITCHEN